VaibhavPandit-09/fly/Build.md

 4. `flyctl --count` reports the correct number of directories.
 5. `flyctl --reset` prints (`Reset complete; removed … indexed entries.`) and sets exit code `0`.
 6. Repeat the smoke test on all supported shells (Bash/Zsh/PowerShell).
+7. Run `fly --update` to ensure the installer endpoint is reachable and the wrapper handles the refresh path.

 ---